Here’s Our Rant About Groupon Inc. (GRPN)

-Groupon Inc. (NASDAQ:GRPN) went up by 5.23% from its latest closing price compared to the recent 1-year high of $63.20.
-The company’s stock price has collected -11.98% of loss in the last five trading sessions.
-Press Release reported on 08/31/20 that Party Like a Rockstar: Take the Road Trip of a Lifetime on a Luxurious Celebrity Tour Bus for $18,500
+Groupon Inc. (NASDAQ:GRPN) went up by 4.07% from its latest closing price compared to the recent 1-year high of $63.20.
+The company’s stock price has collected -2.57% of loss in the last five trading sessions.
+Press Release reported 12 hours ago that Hit Hard by COVID-19, Groupon Wants to Help You Support Women-owned Small Businesses

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.